happyteamio/website/content/blog/why-feedback-is-important.md

 ---
 We think that feedback shaped our company.
 We would have probably never decided to found it without an established feedback culture.
 It plays a huge role in our ways of working and it's quite embedded into everything we do.

-Feedback allows learning and sometimes is necessary to make **any** progress.
+Feedback allows learning and sometimes is necessary to make progress.
 It supports a process of making small steps towards your destination and changing the course frequently.
 This way you reach your goals faster!

 Feedback allowed us to: